Positano

 The Saracen Towers

-The Sponda, Trasita and Fornillo Saracen towers are watchtowers built in the 16th century as defence from the pirates.
-With their position they had the task of alerting the population in the event of attack from the sea to give time to take refuge in the hills.
+The Sponda, Trasita and Fornillo Saracen towers are watchtowers built in the 16th century as a defense against pirates.
+Their outposts were tasked with warning the population in the event of an attack from the sea, giving them time to seek refuge in the hills.

 \4